crazygermandude/Newsletter/issues/January Newsletter 2024.md

 Interviewee: iiNotNia

-『1.
-What was your reaction after finding out you were selected for MROTM?
+『**1.
+What was your reaction after finding out you were selected for MROTM?**

 A. I was really shocked and happy!!』

-『2.
-What’s some advice you’d give to LRs trying to get MR?
+『**2.
+What’s some advice you’d give to LRs trying to get MR?**

 A. Not to give up and keep going.
 Also not to over work yourself.』

-『3.
-What’s some advice you’d give to anyone trying to get OTM?
+『**3.
+What’s some advice you’d give to anyone trying to get OTM?**

 A. Believe in yourself, help others around you and do more than you normally do.』